acopestake/academicwebsite/content/workingpaper/IFN/index.md

 ---
-title: "Integrating Fragmented Networks: The Value of Interoperability in Money and Payments"
+title: "Integrating Fragmented Networks: Interoperability in Money and Payments"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here